 The Carmel and Levinsky markets also have good bars and in the Florentin area there are a ton of local bars around Vital and Florentin streets.

-One great tip I wish I’d known before our trip is to get a Go City Pass.
+One great tip is to get a Go City Pass.
 It can save you up to £90 on London’s top attractions and includes entry to places like the Tower of London, Westminster Abbey, Tower Bridge, and over 100 other sites – all with one pass.
 It’s a super convenient way to explore as much as possible without worrying about buying individual tickets every time.

 One more tip before we continue: If you’re planning a trip to London or any other destination in Europe, it’s worth knowing about Truely, one of the leading eSIM companies in the world.
 With just one eSIM, you can stay connected in over 190 destinations, without swapping SIMs in every country and without any hassle.
 Their plans are flexible, affordable, and up to 10 times cheaper than roaming, making Truely the perfect solution for anyone who wants fast, reliable internet while traveling, without the headache.